Oregon gubernatorial candidates make final push for votes

 PORTLAND, Ore.
 (KGW) — Election Day is Tuesday, Nov.
 8. KGW caught up with each Oregon gubernatorial candidate in their final push over the weekend.
-According to recent polls, Democratic candidate Tina Kotek and Republican candidate Christine Drazan are still neck and neck with Kotek slightly in the lead.
-Unaffiliated candidate Besty Johnson fell behind with just 8% of voter support.
+According to recent polls, Kotek and Drazan are still neck and neck with Kotek slightly in the lead.
+Unaffiliated candidate Betsy Johnson trails with just 8% of voter support.

 The race for governor has been the most competitive Oregon has seen in recent history.
 All three candidates are taking the final days before the election to travel the state and meet with voters.